Devleed/devleed/README.md

 - 🔭 I’m currently working in [Xord](https://github.com/XORD-one) as a software engineer
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently exploring DEFI
 - ❓ Ask me about anything related to MERN stack and related technologies
 - ⚡ I'm looking to collaborate if you have a great idea